Diagnostic evaluation of adults with hyponatremia

 The causes and treatment of hyponatremia are discussed separately.
-(See "Causes of hyponatremia in adults" and "Overview of the treatment of hyponatremia in adults" and "Treatment of hyponatremia: Syndrome of inappropriate antidiuretic hormone secretion (SIADH) and reset osmostat".)
+(See "Causes of hyponatremia in adults" and "Causes of hyponatremia without hypotonicity (including pseudohyponatremia)" and "Overview of the treatment of hyponatremia in adults" and "Treatment of hyponatremia: Syndrome of inappropriate antidiuretic hormone secretion (SIADH) and reset osmostat".)

 THE INITIAL EVALUATION